dotnet/Silk.NET/documentation/for-contributors/generators/symbol-layer/README.md

 The symbol layer is entirely immutable, with the only exception being the [Type Store](./type-store.md).

 The way to update & iterate symbols is using a [Symbol Visitor](./symbol-visitor.md).

+See [symbols](./symbols/README.md) for a list of all symbols, their visitor method, test details, etc.